trinichacon/Final-Project/README.md

 # Final Project
-This is the first update for the source code.
+This is the final project for the class.